 2. one who uses real estate as a mean to pursue other passions including but not limited to food, travel, personal finance, and other shenanigans

-This website is about my journey as a real estate investor in Las Vegas, or rather a quest, to live a more adventurous and fulfilling life as I navigate through a world that has so much to offer along with its challenges.
+This website is about my journey as a real estate investor in Las Vegas and a loan officer in Las Vegas, or rather a quest, to live a more adventurous and fulfilling life as I navigate through a world that has so much to offer along with its challenges.
 Life can go by so fast.
 This has become a journal of sort as I try my best to reflect upon my experiences and my travails.
-My thoughts are always cluttered and disorganized so what’s a better way to organize them than to put them into words I can share.

 My belief is that education (and by education, I do not mean by going to school) is truly the most important component of any one’s life and one must continuously seek greater knowledge.
 I sincerely wish sharing things I learned along the way will inspire you to further educate yourself and further explore your ideas, dreams, and hopes.
 I did not become a good real estate investor in Las Vegas until I started getting myself educated.